Published April 13, 2021 • 3 minute read

 Just as an insurance card is a small, compact version of an otherwise lengthy contract, a certificate of insurance contains all of the most pertinent details of your general liability policy on a standardized, single-page form.
 The most commonly used type of COI is the ACORD 25 form.

-It is important to note that the insurance card itself is not an insurance policy; rather, the document’s sole purpose is convenience.
-Once again, the same is true of a certificate of insurance.
-A COI is simply intended to streamline access to the most important information in your policy, including the type of coverage, who it covers, the effective date of the policy, and the policy limits.
+It is important to note that the insurance card itself is not a policy; rather, the document’s sole purpose is convenience.
+The same holds true of a certificate of insurance for business.
+A COI is simply intended to streamline access to the most important information in your policy, including the type of coverage, the carrier, the effective and expiration dates of the policy, and the policy limits.

 Certificates of insurance are essential documents within any industry that utilizes contracted labor.
 Whether you work in construction or hospitality, logistics or healthcare, once contracts are signed and work begins, good insurance standing is all there is to protect an entity from third-party liability.